Aadu 3

-Aadu 3 is an upcoming Indian Malayalam language epic comedy fantasy film written and directed by Midhun Manuel Thomas.
-The film is jointly produced by Vijay Babu and Venu Kunnappilly under their banners Friday Film House and Kavya Film Company.
-It is the third and final installment of Aadu franchise.
-It stars an ensemble cast including Jayasurya, Saiju Kurup, Vinayakan, Renji Panicker, Vijay Babu, Sunny Wayne, Dharmajan Bolgatty, Bhagath Manuel, Indrans, Vineeth Mohan, Bijukuttan, Sudhi Koppa and Harikrishnan reprising their roles.
+Aadu 3 (titled on-screen as Aadu 3: Part One – One Last Ride) is a 2026 Indian Malayalam-language fantasy comedy film written and directed by Midhun Manuel Thomas.
+It is a sequel to Aadu 2 (2017), the third installment in the Aadu film series, and the first of a two-part film.
+The film was jointly produced by Vijay Babu and Venu Kunnappilly for Friday Film House and Kavya Film Company, respectively.
+It stars an ensemble cast led by Jayasurya, Saiju Kurup, Vinayakan, Renji Panicker, Vijay Babu, Sunny Wayne, Dharmajan Bolgatty, Bhagath Manuel, Indrans, Bijukuttan, Sudhi Koppa, Harikrishnan, reprising their roles, with Alleya Bourne and Krishna Jeev joining the cast.

-Aadu 3 is scheduled to release worldwide on 19 March 2026, in 3D format.
+Aadu 3 was released worldwide on 19 March 2026, coinciding with Eid ul-Fitr.
+It received mixed reviews from critics.
+The film was a commercial success and became one of the highest grossing Malayalam films of 2026.